nikitavoloboev/data/music/music-playlists.md

 I also share a [big playlist of all the music I like](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) on YouTube.

 ## SoundCloud
-And I love exploring the rich library of music on SoundCloud.
+I love exploring the rich library of music on SoundCloud.
 I share all the music I liked on [my profile](https://soundcloud.com/nikitavoloboev).